political-advertising-replication/code-and-sample-data/README.md

 Notes:
 - Both Python and R are utilized.
 - Due to NDA, we disguise the WOM variables and advertising reach variable (audience size).
-- To avoid reposting public data, we disguise the voter preference variable (polls).
+- To avoid reposting public data, we disguise the voter preference variable (from USC Dornsife/Los Angeles Times Poll) or guide readers to the website where the data can be downloaded.

 [Build]
 - Slant Measure.ipynb (implement the slant measure from Gentzkow and Shapiro (2010) to transcribed advertising data).